-The Toreros are now 17-4-0 all-time against San Francisco.
+DON DOMINANCE: The Toreros are now 17-4-0 all-time against San Francisco.
 USD has not lost to the Dons since October of 2005 when they fell 2-1 in double overtime.

 THE GREENWOOD FILE: Since taking over the San Diego women's soccer program in 2003, Ada Greenwood has upheld the rich soccer tradition that San Diego is known for and continues to build a successful and nationally recognized program.
 Just the third coach in USD's storied 16 year history, Greenwood has compiled an overall record of 94-67-18 in his seven seasons at the helm.
 As San Diego's top assistant from 1998-2002, Greenwood helped USD to a 66-30-5 record and four NCAA College Cup appearances.
 Since taking over the reigns as head coach, Greenwood has guided the Torero to five NCAA Tournament appearances including three straight from 2007-09.